axelvaldez/radical-companies/_posts/Blog/2022-05-04-radical-companies-for-the-impatient.markdown

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">The <span style="font-size:smaller; ">RADICAL</span> Model</h1>
  <h2 style="font-size:30px; font-family:Courier New, monospace; ">Businesses-as-Dictatorships Hurt Us</h2>
-  <p>Our deepest problems are the inescapable side-effects of the system we live in, a system based on domination: our collapsing climate, the gaping wealth gap, discrimation against people of color, the exploitation of women.
+  <p>Our collapsing climate, the gaping wealth gap, discrimation against people of color, the exploitation of women.
+These and but a few of the inescapable side-effects of the system we live in, a system based on domination.
+A system that &ldquo;divides, demonizes, and causes us to suspend our intincts toward better.&rdquo;<a id="bm01" href="#en01"><sup>1&nbsp;</sup></a> But it has also brought us abundance.
+We don not want to throw the baby out with the bathwater.
 We need a generative way of relating to one another, a different paradigm.
 As we see it, companies are the place to start, they are the appropriate incubators for what comes next.</p>
   <p>Nature follows a simple path to create big beautiful things out of unpretentious, small ones.
 From a tiny seed to a mighty oak tree.
 We don’t think that a long list of principles or color scales or a 17 page constitution are necessary to make a fundamental change.
 Eventually, these can become dogma, a form of force, and get in the way.</p>
   <p> With that in mind, we came up with what we think are the most basic foundations to support our coming together to share work and wealth.</p>
  <h2 style="font-size:30px; font-family:Courier New, monospace; ">Easy-to-Remember Foundation for a <span style="font-size:smaller; ">RADICAL</span> Company</h2>